January 19, 2012

 In

-one of the “Deep Thoughts” posted in his journal on the OKCupid.com site
+one of the “Deep Thoughts” posted in his online journal

 A NOT TOO DEEP (BUT VERY CUTE) LOLDOG: